-Device Mapper: Each clEnqueue- command is intercepted by the device mapper, and the associated queue is added to a ready queue pool for scheduling.
-We use the per-queue aggregate kernel profiles and apply a simple dynamic programming approach to determine the ideal queuedevice mapping that minimizes the concurrent execution time.
-The dynamic programming approach guarantees ideal queuedevice mapping and, at the same time, incurs negligible overhead because the number of devices in present-day nodes is not high.
+Each clEnqueue- command is intercepted by the device mapper, and the associated queue is added to a ready queue pool for scheduling.
+We use the per-queue aggregate kernel profiles and apply a simple dynamic programming approach that guarantees ideal queue-device mapping and, at the same time, incurs negligible overhead because the number of devices in present-day nodes is not high.
 Once the scheduler is invoked and maps the queue to a device, the queue is removed from the queue pool, and its commands are issued to the new target device.
 On the one hand, the scheduler can actively be invoked for every kernel invocation, but that approach can cause significant runtime overhead due to potential cross-device data migration.
 On the other hand, the runtime can simply aggregate the profiled execution costs for every enqueue command, and the scheduler can be invoked at synchronization epoch boundaries or at any other user-specified location in the program.
 The scheduler options discussed in the previous section can be used to control the frequency and location of invoking the scheduler, which can further control the overhead vs. optimality tradeoff.